Jo Halverson, Director, Faculty Affairs and Development, KU School of Medicine

 On a personal level, Jo has been instrumental in shaping the careers of many female faculty members as she provided sage advice and help in crafting their CVs for presentation to the promotion and tenure committee.
 Jo's true passion lies in promoting the careers of our faculty, and it is for this reason especially that we will miss her as she enters her well-deserved retirement this fall.

 The Amy O'Brien-Ladner Innovation Award was named to honor Amy's innovation in beginning and serving as the first KUMC Women in Medicine and Science (WIMS) President in 2002, and securing the endowed Joy McCann Professorship during her tenure.
-These two acts set in motion a structure which would impact a positive cultural change for years to come regarding career development for professional women on our campus.
+It was her innovation that set in motion a structure that would impact a positive change for years to come.
 This distinguished award was initially sponsored by the Joy McCann Professorship for Women in Medicine & Science.
+Today, it continues to be selected by the Joy McCann Professor and the WIMS recognition committee.

 In addition to founding what today is called WIMS, Dr. Ladner was instrumental in acquiring the endowed gift for the Joy McCann Professorship for Women in Medicine and Science, given December 12, 2002, from the Joy McCann Foundation.
 Today, there are only four professorships in the United States.
 Dr. O'Brien-Ladner gave two national presentations regarding the acquisition of the McCann endowment: